-- (a) Sunday; - (b) The first day of January, commonly called New Year's Day; - (c) The third Monday of January, celebrated as the anniversary of the birth of Martin Luther King, Jr.; - (d) The third Monday of February, to be known as Presidents' Day and celebrated as the anniversary of the births of Abraham Lincoln and George Washington; - (e) The last Monday of May, commonly known as Memorial Day; - (f) The fourth day of July, the anniversary of the Declaration of Independence; - (g) The first Monday in September, to be known as Labor Day; - (h) The eleventh day of November, to be known as Veterans' Day; - (i) The fourth Thursday in November, to be known as Thanksgiving Day; - (j) The Friday immediately following the fourth Thursday in November, to be known as Native American Heritage Day; and - (k) The twenty-fifth day of December, commonly called Christmas Day. - (2) Employees of the state and its political subdivisions, except employees of school districts and except those non-classified employees of institutions of higher education who hold appointments or are employed under contracts to perform services for periods of less than twelve consecutive months, are entitled to one paid holiday per calendar year in addition to those specified in this section.
-Each employee of the state or its political subdivisions may select the day on which the employee desires to take the additional holiday provided for in this section after consultation with the employer pursuant to guidelines to be promulgated by rule of the appropriate personnel authority, or in the case of local government by ordinance or resolution of the legislative authority. - (3) Employees of the state and its political subdivisions, including employees of school districts and those nonclassified employees of institutions of higher education who hold appointments or are employed under contracts to perform services for periods of less than twelve consecutive months, are entitled to two unpaid holidays per calendar year for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.
+(f) The nineteenth day of June, recognized as Juneteenth, a day of remembrance for the day the African slaves learned of their freedom; (g) The fourth day of July, the anniversary of the Declaration of Independence;

+(h) The first Monday in September, to be known as Labor Day;

+(i) The eleventh day of November, to be known as Veterans' Day;

+(j) The fourth Thursday in November, to be known as Thanksgiving Day;

+(k) The Friday immediately following the fourth Thursday in November, to be known as Native American Heritage Day; and

+(l) The twenty-fifth day of December, commonly called Christmas Day.

+(2) Employees of the state and its political subdivisions, except employees of school districts and except those nonclassified employees of institutions of higher education who hold appointments or are employed under contracts to perform services for periods of less than twelve consecutive months, are entitled to one paid holiday per calendar year in addition to those specified in this section.
+Each employee of the state or its political subdivisions may select the day on which the employee desires to take the additional holiday provided for in this section after consultation with the employer pursuant to guidelines to be promulgated by rule of the appropriate personnel authority, or in the case of local government by ordinance or resolution of the legislative authority.

+(3) Employees of the state and its political subdivisions, including employees of school districts and those nonclassified employees of institutions of higher education who hold appointments or are employed under contracts to perform services for periods of less than twelve consecutive months, are entitled to two unpaid holidays per calendar year for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.
 This includes employees of public institutions of higher education, including community colleges, technical colleges, and workforce training programs.
 The employee may select the days on which the employee desires to take the two unpaid holidays after consultation with the employer pursuant to guidelines to be promulgated by rule of the appropriate personnel authority, or in the case of local government by ordinance or resolution of the legislative authority.
 If an employee prefers to take the two unpaid holidays on specific days for a reason of faith or conscience, or an organized activity conducted under the auspices of a religious denomination, church, or religious organization, the employer must allow the employee to do so unless the employee's absence would impose an undue hardship on the employer or the employee is necessary to maintain public safety.
-Undue hardship shall have the meaning
+Undue hardship shall have the meaning established in rule by the office of financial management under RCW 43.41.109.